jacksund/simmate/docs/parameters.md

 --------------------------

-## electride_finder_kwargs
+## elf_analyzer_kwargs
 Exclusive to BadELF workflows.
-These are the keyword arguments passed to the `ElectrideFinder` class that control how features in the ELF (e.g. bare electrons, covalent/metallic bonds, etc.) are automatically found and labeled.
+These are the keyword arguments passed to the `ElfAnalyzerToolkit` class that control how features in the ELF (e.g. bare electrons, covalent/metallic bonds, etc.) are automatically found and labeled.

 === "yaml"
     ``` yaml
-    electride_finder_kwargs:
+    elf_analyzer_kwargs:
         resolution: 0.02,
         include_lone_pairs: false,
         include_shared_features: true,